 - The case manager should inform the accused person about the allegation as soon as possible after consulting the LADO.
 It is extremely important that the case manager provides them with as much information as possible at that time.
 However, where a strategy discussion is needed, or police or children’s social care services need to be involved, the case manager should not do that until those agencies have been consulted, and have agreed what information can be disclosed to the accused.
 Employers must consider carefully whether the circumstances of a case warrant a person being suspended from contact with children at the school or whether alternative arrangements can be put in place until the allegation or concern is resolved.
 All options to avoid suspension should be considered prior to taking that step.
 (Please see further information on suspension below).

 - If the allegation is not demonstrably false or unfounded, and there is cause to suspect a child is suffering or is likely to suffer significant harm, a strategy discussion should be convened in accordance with working Together to Safeguard Children.
-If the allegation is about physical contact, the strategy discussion or initial evaluation with the police should take into account that teachers and other school and FE college staff are entitled to use reasonable force to control or restrain pupils in certain circumstances, including dealing with disruptive behaviour.
+If the allegation is about physical contact, the strategy discussion or initial evaluation with the police should take into account that teachers and other school and early years staff are entitled to use reasonable force to control or restrain pupils in certain circumstances.

-- Where it is clear that an investigation by the police or children’s social care services is unnecessary, or the strategy discussion or initial valuation decides that is the case, the LADO should discuss the next steps with the case manager.
-In those circumstances, the options open to the school or FE college depend on the nature and circumstances of the allegation and the evidence and information available.
+- Where an investigation by the police or children’s social care services is unnecessary, or the strategy discussion or initial valuation decides that is the case, the LADO should discuss the next steps with the case manager.
+In those circumstances, the options open to the setting depend on the nature and circumstances of the allegation and the evidence and information available.
 This will range from taking no further action to dismissal or a decision not to use the person’s services in future.
 Suspension should not be the default position: an individual should be suspended only if there is no reasonable alternative.